stanleyn/VoPo/README_VOPO.md

 4) Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
 Note that this task requires downloading FCS files from each dataset.

 Dependencies: We use a number of R packages.
-Please make sure that you have these packages installed. 'flowCore', -foreach
+Please make sure that you have these packages installed. `flowCore`, -foreach
 -doParallel
 -iterators